Meralco

-The Manila Electric Company, also known as Meralco (/mɜːrɑːlkoʊ/, /tl/, stylized in uppercase), is an electric power distribution company in the Philippines.
-It is Metro Manila's only electric power distributor and holds the power distribution franchise for 39 cities and 72 municipalities, including the whole of Metro Manila and the exurbs that form Mega Manila.
+The Manila Electric Company, commonly referred to as Meralco (/məˈrɑːlkoʊ/, /tl/, stylized in all caps), is the largest electric power distribution company in the Philippines.
+It is the sole electric power distributor in Metro Manila and holds the power distribution franchise for 39 cities and 72 municipalities, including all of Metro Manila and the exurbs that form Mega Manila.

-The name "Meralco" is an acronym for Manila Electric Railroad and Light Company, which was the company's official name until 1919.
+The name "Meralco" is an acronym for Manila Electric Railroad and Light Company, the company's official name until 1919.

 History

 La Electricista

 Organized in 1891 and beginning operations in late 1900, La Electricista was the first electric company to provide electricity to Manila towards the close of the Spanish era.
 La Electricista had built a central power plant on Calle San Sebastián (now Hidalgo Street) in Quiapo, Manila.
 On January 17, 1895, its streetlights were turned on for the first time and by 1903, it had about 3,000 electric light customers.